harjanaz/indo-european/violence.md

 The page is for all things related to violence, aggression, and assault.
-It's opposite is [[pie-non-violence]].
+It's opposite is [[non-violence]].

 ## Forms
 - [[combat]] (i.e. war, battle, etc.)